Space Weather Modeling Framework (SWMF)

 The Inner Heliosphere (IH) component extends from about 20 Solar radii to anywhere between the orbits of the Earth and Neptune.
 The model employs both BATS-R-US and AWSoM(-R), and can propagate interplanetary CMEs (ICMEs) from the Sun to the planets.
 Adaptive mesh refinement is used to increase the grid resolution along the path of the CME.

-CME generation: The Eruptive Event Generator (EE) algorithm creates the initial conditions within the corona that produce a CME eruption.
+CME generation: The Eruptive Event Generator (EE) component creates the initial and boundary conditions within the corona that produce a CME eruption.
 This can be done by inserting an unstable flux rope into the steady solar corona solution, or by inserting an arcade and applying shearing motion at the lower boundary of the corona model.
 The model parameters are selected to reproduce observed CME features close to the Sun.
-The EEGGL module provides data-driven CME simulations that are capable of reproducing the solar wind disturbances at 1 AU.
+The EEGGL and EEGTD models provide data-driven CME simulations that are capable of reproducing the solar wind disturbances at 1 AU.

 Solar energetic particle acceleration: The acceleration of energetic particles in a CME-driven shock and the subsequent transport processes are modeled using the M-FLAMPA module in SWMF.
 The distribution function of energetic particles are solved on a multitude of extracted magnetic field lines advecting with the background plasma.
 M-FLAMPA is fully coupled with the solar corona, inner heliosphere, and outer heliosphere components.
 The plasma and turbulence parameters along the magnetic field lines are extracted dynamically from the BATS-R-US solver.
 M-FLAMPA produces the flux of the energetic particles at any location in the heliosphere.